puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-policies.md

 ## Configure Internet Explorer integration

-Internet Explorer can be integrated either to open directly within Microsoft Edge (IE mode), or to open with a standalone Internet Explorer 11 window.
+You can configure Internet Explorer to open directly within Microsoft Edge (IE mode).
+You can also configure Internet Explorer to open with a standalone Internet Explorer 11 window.
 Most users prefer when sites open directly within Microsoft Edge in IE mode.

 ### Enable Internet Explorer integration using Group Policy